ImanHosseini/d3crypt0r/README.md

 # Rough outline
 9/17: There is a python implementation of the algorithm (encryption and decryption) plus some starter cpp code <br>
+10/5: Everything is done, only finishing up on the report.